Bareflank/hypervisor/README.md

 ## Serial Instructions

-On Windows, serial output might not work, and on systems (e.g. Intel NUC), may prevent Bareflank from starting at all.
-If this is the case, disable the default Serial device using the following:
+On Windows, serial output might not work, and on some systems (e.g. Intel NUC), the default Windows serial device may prevent Bareflank from starting at all.
+If this is the case, disable the default serial device using the following:
 ```
 reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\Serial" /f /v "start" /t REG_DWORD /d "4"
 ```